Comprehensive Obstetric and Women’s Services

 - Labor and delivery processes

-To register for the pre-natal classes, click here.
+To register for the pre-natal and/or Nana's Time classes, click here.

 Breastfeeding not only provides your baby with important vitamins and nutrients, it also serves as a wonderful opportunity for you to bond with your baby.
 We encourage a “Golden Hour” initiative, which emphasizes skin-to-skin contact with both mom and dad in the hour immediately following delivery.
 At Opelousas General, we’re strong believers in breastfeeding.
 That’s why we were chosen as one of four hospitals in the state of Louisiana and 90 nationwide to participate in a national initiative to promote breastfeeding, the National Initiative for Children's Healthcare Quality’s (NICHQ) Best Fed Beginnings Collaborative.